A Simple Algorithm for Computing BOCP: Conclusions

-This paper investigated the problem of boolean operation on circular-arc polygons.
+In this paper we investigated the problem of boolean operation on circular-arc polygons.
 By well considering the nature of the problem, concise data structure and targeted algorithms were proposed.
-The proposed method runs in time $O(m+n+(l+k)*\log l)$, using $O(m+n+l)$ space.
+The proposed method runs in time $O(m+n+(l+k)\log l)$, using $O(m+n+k)$ space.
 We conducted extensive experiments demonstrating the effectiveness and efficiency of the proposed method, and showed our techniques can be easily extended to compute boolean operation of other types of polygons.
+We conclude this paper with two research topics: (\romannumeral 1) As we know, the multiprocessor and multi-GPU systems are widely used nowadays; it could be interesting to design efficient parallel algorithms for computing boolean operations of polygons. (\romannumeral 2) As we showed in the paper, our techniques can be easily extended to compute boolean operations of traditional polygons, and circular-ac polygons with holes and self-intersections; it is still open whether our techniques can be extended to compute boolean operations on conic polygons or more general cases.